skienzmatishun/rippreport/content/p/end-the-good-ole-boy-culture-in-baldwin-county/index.md

 summary: The only way to effectively dismantle the good ole boy system is vote them out.
 Years ago a gentleman by the name of Lynn Stacy was the go to guy to get elected, to anything in Baldwin County.
 Stacy then added two cohorts and formed Stacy, Elliot and Haygood.
 authors:
 - admin
-alttags: Train tracks merge beside a crossed-out GOB sign, representing the push to vote out Baldwin Countys political incumbents
+alttags: A railroad track switch curves through a grassy field, marked by a warning sign displaying GOB crossed out with a red X and a round signal light
 related_articles:
 - slug: good-ole-boys-lose-front-teeth
   title: GOOD OLE BOYS LOSE FRONT TEETH